Tl;DR: Understand the birchbox business model and whether it actually makes sense. Should you always copy models to new regions?

 This is a volume game. you don’t make much per box so you need lots of customers.

 What is the cost structure of the business?
-Well you have:
+Well, you have:

-- Logistics and fulfilment: Need to ship the box and pick and pack.
+- Logistics and fulfillment: Need to ship the box and pick and pack.
 This is a couple of bucks for shipping and a buck for pick and pack depending on the country you work in, and whether you outsource or not.

 - Cost of sales: Outer box, inner box, wrapping, filler, and a customised cover letter (which you will reprint occasionally as things will go wrong) = another 2-3 bucks depending where you source.
 Let’s not forget discounts, vouchers and returns